-We assign Helaba a baa1 Asset Risk score, four notches below the aa3 initial score5, taking into account the bank's total loan exposure to the cyclical CRE sector.
+We assign Helaba a baa1 Asset Risk score, five notches below the aa2 initial score4, taking into account the bank's total loan exposure to the cyclical CRE sector.

-This exposure amounted to €29.5 billion as of Q3 2018 (€33.8 billion as of year-end 2017), resulting in considerable concentration risk, especially compared with the group's reported Common Equity Tier 1 (CET1) capital of €8.0 billion as of H1 2018.
 Furthermore, we consider the bank's exposure to market risk as a driver for the adjustment.

-The bank reported a slightly improved problem loan ratio of 0.67% as of H1 2018 (2017: 0.71%, 2016: 1.23%), and its risk-related charges declined further to very low levels, reflecting a benign point in the credit cycle.
-Despite this adjustment for the bank's sizeable concentration risks, Helaba's CRE portfolio has a sound history of low credit losses compared with those of its peers.
+Helaba's CRE exposure remains a key driver for Helaba's asset risk, amounting to €33.3 billion as of half-year 2019, compared with €34.9 billion as of year-end 2018, resulting in considerable concentration risk, especially compared with the group's reported Common Equity Tier 1 (CET1) capital of €8.5 billion as of half-year 2019.
+Despite for the bank's sizeable concentration risks, Helaba's CRE portfolio has a sound history of low credit losses compared with those of its peers.
 These low credit losses are because of Helaba's focus on (1) prime locations; and (2) properties with a high level of prearranged rental agreements, combined with limited ticket sizes, which provide risk diversification.
-The group's corporate finance loan book is well diversified and includes (1) equal-sized lending activities with multinational corporates; (2) asset-based lending focused on aircraft; and (3) structured and project finance, as well as leasing.
+The group's corporate finance loan book is well diversified and includes (1) equal-sized lending activities with multinational corporates; (2) asset-based lending focused on transport; and (3) structured and project finance, as well as leasing.